Charles Hosmer

 Charles Rudolph Hosmer (November 12, 1851 - November 14, 1927), was a Montreal businessman and the man whose idea it was to create the Ritz-Carlton Hotel, Montreal.
 Since 1900, he was considered the most important figure in Telegraphy in Canada.

 Career

-In 1851, Hosmer was born at Coteau-Landing, Quebec.
+In 1851, Hosmer was born at Coteau-Landing, Canada East.
 He began work as a Telegraphist with the Grand Trunk Railway Telegraph Company, later joining the Dominion Telegraph Company of which he became superintendent and then president.
-In 1880, he was appointed General Manager of the Canadian Pacific Railway Telegraph Service, retiring to turn his attentions to various other business opportunities.
-By the end of his life, Hosmer had numerous business affiliations, being a director of twenty six companies including the Bank of Montreal, the Sun Life Assurance Company of Canada, the Canadian Pacific Railway, the Halifax and Bermuda Cable Company, and the West Indies Cable Company.
+In September 1881, the Dominion and Montreal Telegraph Companies merged with Hosmer as President and General Manager of the Canada Mutual Telegraph Company with headquarters in Montreal.
+In 1886 he was appointed General Manager of the Canadian Pacific Railway Telegraph Service, retiring to turn his attentions to various other business opportunities.
+By the end of his life, Hosmer had numerous business affiliations, being a director of twenty six companies including the Bank of Montreal, the Sun Life Assurance Company of Canada, the Canadian Pacific Railway, the Halifax and Bermudas Cable Company, and the West Indies Cable Company.
 He was President of Canadian Cottons Ltd. and the Ogilvie Flour Mills Company.
 He died at Montreal, leaving $20 million to his two children.